 Atrophic gastritis/pernicious anemia.
 The risk for gastric cancer is increased in individuals with atrophic gastritis.
 This is true for those with and without pernicious anemia; those who have both conditions have an even higher risk.

 Genetics.
 There is a slightly increased risk of gastric cancer in individuals who have a family history of gastric cancer.
 There are some rare forms of truly hereditary gastric cancer, such as hereditary diffuse gastric cancer (HDGC), gastric adenocarcinoma and proximal polyposis of the stomach (GAPPS), hereditary breast and ovarian cancer (HBOC), and familial intestinal gastric cancer (FIGC).

 The risk for gastric cancer is also increased in a number of hereditary cancer syndromes, such as Lynch syndrome, familial adenomatous polyposis (FAP), and Peutz-Jeghers syndrome.

 Environmental exposures.
 There is some evidence that occupational exposures in rubber manufacturing, tin and coal mining, and steel and iron processing may increase the risk of gastric cancer.

 Smoking.
 It is estimated that 18% of gastric cancer can be attributed to smoking.
 One study found that cancer risk was increased 1.53-fold in smokers.
 Alcohol consumption also increases risk.

 Abdominal radiation.
 Individuals who received radiation as part of cancer treatment (e.g., for testicular cancer, Hodgkin’s lymphoma, or childhood cancers) have a greater risk for gastric cancer.

-Prior gastric surgery: Patients who have undergone a Billroth procedure (performed for tumor or severe ulcer disease in the distal stomach) have an increased risk for gastric cancer.
-The Billroth II procedure carries a greater risk that the Billroth I and the risk increases as the interval since surgery increases.
+Prior gastric surgery.
+Patients who have undergone a Billroth procedure (performed for tumor or severe ulcer disease in the distal stomach) have an increased risk for gastric cancer.
+The Billroth II procedure carries a greater risk than Billroth I. In addition, the risk increases as the interval since surgery increases.
 The mechanism is unknown, although it may be related to bile salt reflux.